Alba Reche

 Alba Martínez Reche (born 17 December 1997) is a Spanish singer-songwriter from Elche, Alicante.
-The singer first gained national recognition in 2018 placing as the runner-up in series ten of the Spanish reality television talent competition Operación Triunfo, behind Famous Oberogo.
-After exiting the show, the singer signed a record deal with Universal Music and released her debut studio album Quimera (2019) which peaked on the third position on the PROMUSICAE musical chart, sold more than a twenty thousand copies, charted more than thirty weeks and scored a Latin Grammy nomination for Best Engineered Album.
+She first gained national recognition in 2018 placing as the runner-up in series ten of the Spanish reality television talent competition Operación Triunfo, behind Famous Oberogo.
+After exiting the show, Reche signed a record deal with Universal Music and released her debut studio album Quimera (2019) which peaked on the third position on the PROMUSICAE musical chart, sold more than a twenty thousand copies, charted more than thirty weeks and scored a Latin Grammy nomination for Best Engineered Album.

 Early life

 Reche was born in Elche on December 17, 1997.
 Daughter of Miguel Ángel Martínez y Rafaela Reche García, she has a little sister named Marina, who is also a singer.
 Reche started manifesting her passion for music, dancing and, in general, fine arts, at an early age.
 This led her to enter a dancing academy and to study Fine Arts at the Technical University of Valencia as well.
 Parallelly, the singer worked as a waitress at a musical pub in Valencia where she used to perform during midnight sessions.
 In 2018, Reche dropped out of college after being accepted to participate as a contestant on the Spanish musical reality television contest Operación Triunfo.